 Karen grew up in Albuquerque, NM, and attended the University of Vermont.
 She graduated with a degree in Small Business Management and moved to the Gunnison Valley in 2001.
 Karen worked and lived in Irwin for several years, and relied heavily on the information the CBAC provided to keep her safe on her commute as well as on her backcountry adventures.
 Karen has worked in both the public and private sector and brings a wealth of knowledge in running small businesses and non-profit organizations.
 She is excited to put her skills to good use to make the CBAC is the best organization it can be!
 Karen lives in the Almont area with her husband and young kids and their avalanche rescue dog Ziggy.

-The following people were influential in getting the CBAC started, they no longer forecast, but they continue to be involved with the CBAC as board members and friends: Jake Jones, Steve Banks, Alan Bernholtz, Billy Rankin, Jayson Simons-Jones, John MacKinnon, Josh Hirshberg, Mike Bromberg, Jeff Banks and Zach Guy.
+The following people were influential in getting the CBAC started, they no longer forecast, but they continue to be involved with the CBAC as board members and friends: Jake Jones, Ben Pritchett, Alan Bernholtz, Billy Rankin, Jayson Simons-Jones, John MacKinnon, Josh Hirshberg, Mike Bromberg, Jeff Banks and Zach Guy.